Nevada high court orders dismissal of Chasing Horse sex abuse case but says charges can be refiled

 “The combination of these two clear errors undermines our confidence in the grand jury proceedings and created intolerable damage to the independent function of the grand jury process,” the court said in its scathing order.

 Holston declined to comment.
-Prosecutor Stacy Kollins did not immediately respond to an email seeking comment.
+Prosecutor Stacy Kollins did not respond to an email seeking comment.

 The ruling directs the judge overseeing the case in Clark County District Court to dismiss the indictment without prejudice, meaning the charges can be refiled.